 Following Jumia: Is The NYSE’s First African Listing A Worthy Trade?

-The recent listing of Jumia, an African based e-commerce giant on the New York Stock Exchange has caused ripples among traders around the world.
-On one hand, Jumia, a company often dubbed “the Amazon of Africa’ is only a recent start-up.
-On the other, the company has been a darling of investors who are looking for long term equities, and smaller risks.
+The listing of Jumia, an African based e-commerce giant on the New York Stock Exchange caused ripples among traders around the world.
+On one hand, Jumia, a company often dubbed “the Amazon of Africa’ is a relatively young company.
+On the other, the company has been a darling of investors who are looking for long term equities, though it’s volatile and high risk.

 How Has Jumia Performed On The NYSE Floor?